 - Serve with tortilla chips, bagel chips, and/or veggie sticks

-- Place egg whites, sesame seeds and garlic in blender.
+- Place egg whites, sesame seeds, and garlic in a blender.
 Cover and blend until smooth (about 2 to 3 minutes).

 - Spoon hummus into a bowl and lightly sprinkle with smoked paprika.